 To the Members

-The Company's financial performance (standalone and consolidated)for the year ended31st March 2020 and its comparison with the previous year issummarised below:
+The financial performance of the Company (standalone and consolidated)for the financial year ended 31st March 2021 and its comparison with the previous year issummarised below:

 | ||STANDALONE ||CONSOLIDATED |